 - The first and second days of Christmas

 Employees who work on a national holiday can take a day off within 30 days of such work.

 Employees are entitled to at least 20 days’ paid annual leave every year.
 Vacation pay should be at least equal to the basic salary and must include bonuses and permanent benefits specified in the ILA.
-The vacation pay must be given at least five days before the vacation begins.
+The vacation pay must be given at least 5 days before the vacation begins.
 Vacation period can be split into segments but at least one segment must have a continuous period of a minimum 15 working days.
 Unused vacation can be carried over to the next year.

 Women employees who have made the minimum contribution to the health insurance for at least one month over the last 12 months qualify for maternity leave of 126 days.
 Out of the total leave, 63 days can be taken before the childbirth and 63 days afterward.
 During maternity leave, employees are entitled to 85% of their average wages over the last 12 months.
 The maternity leave compensation is paid entirely by the National Security Fund.

-Fathers are entitled to five days’ of paternity leave on the days they request within two months’ of childbirth.
-In the case fathers of newborn children completing a childcare course, an additional leave of 10 days is granted.
+Fathers are entitled to 5 days’ paternity leave on the days they request within 2 months of childbirth.
+If the father of a newborn child is completing a childcare course, an additional leave of 10 days is granted.

 Employees who are covered by the pension and social insurance programs and have made necessary contributions are entitled to a maximum of 183 days of sick leave in a year.
 Sick leave can be extended by 90 days if required.
 Sick leave benefit is equal to 75% of the average monthly wages during the last 6 months.
 Employers pay for medical leave for the first 5 days while the remainder is paid for by the Social Security Fund.